 Proposals for faculty seminars are accepted throughout the year.
 Generally, decisions for new seminars are made in May for the following academic year.
 Exceptions can be made if resources are available.

 The Center especially welcomes seminars that publish their research in some form, but this is not a requirement.
 Faculty who receive support from the Center should acknowledge it in future publications of their research.
-All grant recipients must submit a one- to two-page memo at the end of the academic year reporting on the use of Weatherhead Center grant funds.
-This report should focus on the intellectual and scholarly results of the seminar.
-Reporting memos are due June 30, 2014.
+All seminar chairs will be asked to submit a full report on their seminar’s activities at the end of the academic year relating to the use of Weatherhead Center grant funds.
+This report should also indicate the intellectual and scholarly results of the seminar.
+Reporting memos are due June 30, 2015.

 Funding varies and is based on the type, size, and frequency of seminar meetings.
 The standard grant for seminars that meet frequently (i.e., biweekly) is $3,500.
 Other seminars may be funded at half that amount.
 In the case of initiatives requiring considerably more funding, the Center's role is usually to provide seed money.
 For ongoing seminar series, a faculty review committee may conduct periodic evaluations.